 Burlington Beer Works

-The first cooperatively owned brewery in North Carolina, Burlington Beer Works opened three years ago.
-It now has 2,300 owners and 12 beers on draft.
+The first cooperatively owned brewery in North Carolina, Burlington Beer Works opened in 2019.
+It now has more than 2,200 owners and 12 beers on draft.
 IPAs tend to be the most popular, says head brewer Jeremy Hunt, but he loves to experiment.
-This year he’s brewed a saison and an amber ale, and last year he brewed a Mexican lager for the first time.
+He’s brewed a saison, an amber ale, and a Mexican lager.
 They also serve wine.

 Those who work in the brewery’s farm-to-table kitchen make nearly everything from scratch, and the menu includes a mean burger and market fish.
 “We are trying to be the anchor for what downtown Burlington can be,” says general manager Tracy Schmidt.